zaramando/postgres-backup-s3/README.md

 ### Automatic Periodic Backups

-You can additionally set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.
+You can additionally set the `SCHEDULE` environment variables like `-e SCHEDULE="@daily"` to run the backup automatically.

 More information about the scheduling can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).